California

 When Notification Is Required

-A business or person that conducts business in California and owns or licenses computerized data containing personal information must notify affected California residents when their unencrypted personal information is acquired, or reasonably believed to have been acquired, by an unauthorized person.
+A business or person who owns or licenses computerized personal information and does business in California must notify affected residents when their unencrypted personal information is acquired, or reasonably believed to have been acquired, by an unauthorized person.
+If encrypted data is breached along with the encryption key, notification is still required.

-What Personal Information Triggers Notification
+What Triggers Notification

-A breach notification is required when the compromised data includes a person's first name or initial and last name combined with any of the following:
+A data breach notification is required when the compromised data includes a person's first name or initial and last name combined with any of the following:

 - Social Security number